The Curriculum

 Core Curriculum Information Spring Term 2

 We are continuing to review and update our core curriculum offer for our children.
 Each half term we will share with you the themes that we will be focussing on as part of our teaching.
 These are based on areas of learning and topics that we feel will support the development of your children’s knowledge.
 Alongside these themes, staff are tuned into your children’s interests and will tailor learning and activities to them to maximise opportunities.
+We hope that by sharing this information with you, you will be able to know more about what they are doing in school.
+More detail can be found on Tapestry.
+Some ways that you might use this information are:

 • Reading or talking about some traditional stories at home- focus from last half term